Post Office Schemes | Post Office Monthly Income Scheme | Post Office Savings Scheme | Post Office Scheme

-Clients can avail of loan from their RD account.
+Clients can avail of loans from their RD account.
 You can lend money from your account after the completion of one year.
 Fifty percentage of the balance available in your account can be taken as a loan.
 You have to repay the in a single installment or monthly installment.
 An interest of 2% will apply to the loan amount.

 Closure and Maturity

 You can close the account before maturity after the completion of three years.
 Your account will mature after five years.
-After the maturity, you can claim the deposit amount along with interest.
+After maturity, you can claim the deposit amount along with interest.